-- Original patient records are not to be removed from their location. - Students granted record accesses are accountable for the protection of the record and its contents while in their possession. - Students accessing records from medical records shall follow the strict guidelines set forth by this department (including providing written requests for review, keeping the materials in the department and reviewing the records in the area specified for this purpose). - It is prohibited to share the medical record with family, friends, and staff not directly involved in the patient's care.
-When in doubt, excuse yourself and check. - Students are expected to keep the medical/dental records accessible at all times for medical/dental care purposes. - Photocopying, photographing, or printing off any part of the medical/dental record for a student's purpose is strictly prohibited.
+- Original patient records are not to be removed from their location. - Students granted record access are accountable for the protection of the record and its contents while in their possession. - Students accessing records from medical records shall follow the strict guidelines set forth by this department (including providing written requests for review, keeping the materials in the department and reviewing the records in the area specified for this purpose). - It is prohibited to share the medical record with family, friends, and staff not directly involved in the patient's care.
+When in doubt, excuse yourself and check. - Students are expected to always keep the medical/dental records accessible for medical/dental care purposes. - Photocopying, photographing, or printing off any part of the medical/dental record for a student's purpose is prohibited.
 Students cannot photocopy or take pictures of parts of the record for their learning purposes.
 Data cannot be saved to portable devices or laptops. - When referring to patients in written work for schoolwork purposes, only Dentrix chart numbers are to be used.
 When possible all identifying information should be kept to a minimum. - Census records used for report should be properly destroyed before the student leaves the unit. - HIPAA guidelines are to be followed at all times as outlined by each clinical agency and federal regulations. - All documentation with patient identifiers must be secured and cannot leave the designated area.
 Patient tracking forms must use Dentrix chart numbers to protect information.
 Patient tracking forms must be secured in the clinic file cabinet located by the radiology room, unless during clinic treatment appointments. - Professional standards expect that student hygienists withhold discussing any patient situations and confidences outside the professional setting.
 Situations may only be discussed in private, for the purpose of learning, as instructed by the clinical instructor.
 When discussing patients in the clinical learning situation, anonymity is to be maintained.
-Information is not being shared in public settings including personal e-mails, for purposes other than learning, or with family and friends.
+Information is not being shared in public settings including personal e-mails, for purposes other than learning, or with family and friends. - All patient scheduling emails should be sent using the university's secure email policy for encryption of PHI.

-DE.008 Coordinator Mentoring Policy
+DE.008 Cohort Coordinator Policy